 For more information, visit the UNEDIC website.

-For any given month, the benefits paid if a salary is being earned at the same time are calculated as follows:
+Benefits paid if a salary is being earned at the same time are calculated as follows:

-More information is available on the UNEDIC website
+More information is available on the UNEDIC website.